Organize your stay Peru

 Budget & Tips Peru

 Even if living costs have risen considerably in recent times, a trip to Peru is still affordable (though far less cheap than Bolivia).
 Once you've paid for your international flight, which varies between 800 and 1,500 euros depending on the date, you'll be able to get a good night's sleep.
 You can get decent hotel accommodation (double room with private bathroom, but hot water not guaranteed) for S/ 75 per person.
 For S/ 150 to S/ 250 per person, you're in the range of a European-standard 2-star hotel.
-For a palace with swimming pool, sauna, tennis court and other amenities, you'll need to budget around US$100 for two.
+For a palace with swimming pool, sauna, tennis court and other amenities, you'll need to spend around US$100 for two.

 Eating out depends on your expectations: a simple midday meal can cost around S/ 15 to 20, but a real meal in a restaurant with dessert or coffee easily climbs to S/ 80 to 100.
 As soon as you want to go a little more fancy or enjoy a nice evening, the bill quickly rises.
 Alcohol in particular is expensive.